nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 * Edits the person at the specified `INDEX`.
 The index refers to the index number shown in the displayed person list.
 The index **must be a positive integer** 1, 2, 3, …​
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
+* Editing the name of a person to be the exact same name as another person currently in the contact book (case-sensitive) will cause the command to fail.
 * When editing financial plans or tags, the existing financial plans or tags of the person will be removed i.e adding of tags is not cumulative.
 * You can remove all the person’s tags by typing `t/` without specifying any tags after it.